BUUPE/inquisitor/README.md

 As a reminder, this project uses the [React Bootstrap](https://react-bootstrap.github.io/) design library, so try to use it as much as possible to ensure a uniform look throughout the app and to prevent reinventing the wheel too often.
 Reading through the list of available components would be a good first step.

+To work with the Heroku PostgreSQL database, run the server with the following command: `DATABASE_URL=$(heroku config:get DATABASE_URL -a upe-inquisitor) node server/index.js`.
+You will however have to be added to the Heroku application as a collaborator (ask someone on E-Board to add you).

 Otherwise, check out the issues and take one that's unassigned!
 If you have any questions, please reach out to @ROODAY or @Warren-Partridge.